Shuffle & Shake

 401 Harrison Street, Syracuse, NY

-As part of the exhibition, Biggers will give an in-person artist talk on Tuesday, November 11, at 6:30 p.m. in the Everson’s Hosmer Auditorium, followed by a reception on the plaza, weather permitting.
-Biggers’ talk is presented in collaboration with the Syracuse University College of Visual and Performing Arts Visiting Artist Lecture Series.
+In conjunction with the exhibition, Biggers will give an in-person artist talk on Tuesday, November 11, at 6:30 p.m. in the Everson’s Hosmer Auditorium.

 About the Work

 Shuffle and Shake form the first two parts of Sanford Bigger’s Odyssean trilogy about the formation and dissolution of identity.
 Both feature the electric presence of Ricardo Camillo, a Brazilian-born, Germany-based choreographer, stuntman, clown and DJ.

 Shuffle is about the struggle between our own perception of self vs. others’ projections onto us.
 Shuffle also examines how we matriculate through society, often masking our insecurities, pain, longing and the internal schizophrenia of our id.
 Original soundtrack composed from the artist’s field recordings made in Indonesia.

 Shake, the second video of the trilogy, follows Camillo as he walks from the favelas (or shantytowns) of Brazil, to the ocean before finally transforming into an androgynous silver-skinned figure.
 Though the final imagery is straight out of Afrofuturism, recalling the specific costuming and aesthetics of P-Funk, it is remains extraordinarily human at the same time, referencing the soul searching of Greek mythology.